-Named after a tavern that was known to be here from AD1741 – AD1765, the name became a popular one for pubs in the 17thCentury.
-The name may have come from the Biblical figure who as a boy killed the giant Goliath and went on to become of Israel and Judah.
+Named after a tavern that was known to have been here between 1741 – 1765, the name became a popular one for pubs in the 17thCentury.
+It may have come from the Biblical figure who as a boy killed the giant Goliath and went on to become unitor of Israel and Judah.
 But more likely it is a reference to King David II of Scotland, the last of the Bruces, who was held prisoner for a time at the Tower of London after joining with the French to invade England.
 He was released under terms that he pay a huge ransom.
-He died in AD1371.
+He died in 1371.